 Not all STR booking sites collect Town of Frisco sales, lodging and the short-term rental excise taxes automatically.
 To collect Town of Frisco tax from your guests, you will need to visit the support page for the booking site that you use to rent your unit and search for “additional payment request”.
 It is every Short-Term Rental Licensee’s responsibility to check your tax settings on all your listing platforms.

-Rental Agents and Property Management Companies that manage properties that are owned by another party or entity, are required to have a Town of Frisco Business License and obtain an STR License for each property they manage in the Town of Frisco.
+Rental agents and property management companies who manage properties owned by another party or entity, are required to have a Town of Frisco Business License and obtain an STR License for each property they manage within the Town of Frisco.
 Rental Agents are required to collect and remit the 2.0% Frisco Sales Tax, 2.35% Lodging Tax, and 5% short-term rental excise tax (the short-term rental excise tax is for STR stays with a check-out date of June 1st, 2022 or later) to the Town for each STR on a monthly basis (by the 20th) using the MUNIRevs/GovOS Business Center.

 Colorado Statute requires anyone who owns a business or rents out their furnished residential property on a short or long term basis to declare their business equipment or residential rental furnishing/equipment.